divio/djangocms-translations/README.rst

     # Add a POSTGRES database.
 Consider using user=password=database_name=djangocmstranslations as this is the default for tests/settings.py.
 Otherwise you'll need to set DJANGOCMS_TRANSLATIONS_DATABASE_URL env var accordingly.

-    # Configure celery (including some broker of your choice).
-You can bypass this by setting CELERY_ALWAYS_EAGER=1 env var.

     # Migrate database
     djangocms-helper djangocms_translations migrate --cms --extra-settings=tests/settings.py